dlab-berkeley/prompt-engineering/README.md

 - Understand what prompt engineering is.
 - What techniques you can use to improve your prompts.
-- What error strategies you can use to resolve issues.
+- What strategies you can use to resolve issues.

 This workshop does not cover the following: